s4satyam/Abnormal-Walking-Style-Detection-Using-SmartPhone/README.md

 # Abnormal-Walking-Style-Detection-Using-SmartPhone
-This is Mine Master Thesis Report for 1 year research.
+This is Mine Master Thesis Report for 1 year research in IOT and ML.

-#This is mine reasearch that i have done in field of IOT and ML.

 This research is to classify how a person walks and if he walks abnormaly how much abnormality is their(Mild,Severe,Moderate).
 The Report File contains:

 # Data Collection